-Each non-ABAP / Java system needs to be created as a Target System in the same way as ABAP systems, but with some subtle configuration differences:
+Each non-ABAP / Java system needs to be created as a Target System in the same way as ABAP

 Clients For the target client specify the client of the CTS+ controller system.
-Ignore System Id during import For CTS+ systems the SAP system ID is different to the system that is the CTS+ domain controller.
-In this case the flag should be set to inform ActiveControl that the

-(CTS+ only) target is a CTS+ system.
+Ignore System Id during import (CTS+ only) For CTS+ systems the SAP system ID is different to the system that is the CTS+ domain controller.
+In this case the flag should be set to inform ActiveControl that the target is a CTS+ system.